 Creating Real-World Prototypes

-Our most recent concept truck, which premiered at MATS 2012, features a revolutionary crossover cab with cutting edge ergonomics and an ingenious convertible driver’s jumpseat that transforms into a sleep space in seconds.
+This concept truck, which appeared at MATS 2012, features a revolutionary crossover cab with cutting edge ergonomics and an ingenious convertible driver’s jumpseat that transforms into a sleep space in seconds.
 It also features the Truck Operating System (TruckOS), a new concept in commercial vehicle operation that combines the intelligence of an on-board truck network with the portability and internet connectivity of a mass-market tablet device.
 This new concept truck uses many new lightweight materials and other design features to maximize aerodynamics while remaining incredible safe and comfortable to drive.
 We call it the Revolution Innovation Truck.

 Learn more about it on the Revolution truck site.